-Honors students are expected to pursue these student learning outcomes inside the classroom and out, in their work and their recreation, in volunteer service, membership in clubs and organizations, participation in campus and civic governance, in independent study, pursuit of their hobbies and interests, and in formal course work.
+Honors students are expected to pursue these student learning outcomes inside the classroom and out, in their work and their recreation, volunteer service, membership in clubs and organizations, participation in campus and civic governance, independent study, pursuit of their hobbies and interests, and formal course work.

-Honors courses are limited in enrollment to 20 students and usually are conducted in a discussion or seminar format, emphasizing critical thinking, the development of written and oral communication skills, direct contact with the faculty, and use of original texts or "hands-on," participatory experience.
+Honors courses are limited in enrollment to 20 students and usually are conducted in a discussion or seminar format.
+They emphasize critical thinking, the development of written and oral communication skills, direct contact with the faculty, and use of original texts or "hands-on," participatory experience.
 These courses are taught by outstanding faculty selected according to their department's standards of excellence.
 Course offerings vary somewhat and represent many academic departments and subject areas.
-Honors courses typically fulfill General Education and many common major requirements.
+Honors courses often fulfill General Education and many common major requirements.

 At the junior and senior level students are offered a selection of Honors seminars.
 These seminars are open to students from all disciplines.
 The aim of these seminars is to assist students in applying different methods of inquiry and research, in using the insights of various disciplines, in integrating the students' knowledge, and in developing well-informed personal stances toward the material and issues studied.